Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers: Numerical Simulations

 We set up the models closely following \citet{Zenati19a, Zenati19b}.
 In the setup, similar to the approach used for modelling thermonuclear supernovae \citep{Meakin09}, we initialised the WD as a torus, self-consistently relaxing it with the iterative method introduced in \citet{Zenati19a}.
 The viscous spreading from the $\alpha$-viscosity term subsequently produces a disc intended to qualitatively resemble the disc from the tidally shredded WD in actual WD-NS/BH mergers.
+Here we again note that the realistic discs resulting from WD-NS/BH mergers, while being qualitatively similar and having comparable disk heights, differ from the more idealised ones produced in ${\rm 2D}$ simulations \citep{Zenati19b}.
 A resolution of $8-20$ km was sufficient to achieve $\lesssim$ 10$\%$ convergence in energy for these simulations.
 To compare the results to those from the SPH code, we calculated the temperature and density distributions in the disc at different times.